We love listening to our vinyl collection, but what do we do when we’re not at home?

 Transcript for “Use Audacity To Digitize Your Records” Video

-00:00 – Most record players come with the USB attachment that means you can copy all of your music over onto a PC or Mac.
+00:00 – Most record players come with the USB attachment that allows you to connect to a computer, so that you can copy all of your music over onto a PC or Mac.

 00:06 – But that means that you can have one big audio file, so you need to split it down into separate tracks.